The Impostors

 The Impostors is a 1998 American farce film, directed, written, and produced by Stanley Tucci, starring Oliver Platt, Tucci, Alfred Molina, Tony Shalhoub, Steve Buscemi, Hope Davis, Elizabeth Bracco, Lili Taylor, Michael Emerson, Allison Janney, Allan Corduner, Isabella Rossellini, and Billy Connolly.

 The film, in which Oliver Platt and Stanley Tucci play a Laurel and Hardy-like odd couple of out-of work actors, is set in the depression-era 1930s; indeed, the retro style of the film is a re-creation of 1930s screwball comedy.
 The opening silent sequence harks back to the golden days of silent film.

 The film was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.

 Plot

 In New York City in 1938, Arthur and Maurice scrape together a living on petty swindles, practicing their acting technique whenever they can.
 Following a drunken confrontation with pretentious and dreadful Shakespearean actor Sir Jeremy Burtom, they are forced to hide as stowaways on an ocean liner.

-Unfortunately for the duo, Burtom himself turns out to be a passenger on the ship, along with a vividly diverse ensemble of larger-than-life characters: a suicidal crooner named Happy Franks sobs through a song; Mr. Sparks, an aging gay professional tennis player; the first mate Voltri, who is also a mad bomber with his own language; and many more.
+Unfortunately for the duo, Burtom himself turns out to be a passenger on the ship, along with a diverse ensemble of larger-than-life characters: a suicidal crooner named Happy Franks, who sobs through a song; Mr. Sparks, an aging gay professional tennis player; the first mate Voltri, who is also a mad bomber with his own language; and many more.

 Mistaken identities, pratfalls, slapstick, outrageous dialogue, and general mayhem ensue.